 Outcome: The Approved Provider may be offered a Compliance Action Plan (CAP) to resolve the founded violations identified in the SCR.
 The ARC will determine whether the Approved Provider may retain their practice level or whether the practice level will be reduced while the CAP is in effect.
 The CAP will specify the timeframes, actions, and documentation needed by the Approved Provider to demonstrate that the founded violations have been resolved.
 The Approved Provider must demonstrate to the ARC that the founded violations have been resolved systemically.
-Once the Approved Provider will retain their practice level.
+Once the Approved Provider has completed the CAP to the satisfaction of the ARC, the Approved Provider will retain their practice level.
 For Voluntary and Random SCRs, records related to resolved violations, the supplemental documentation, and the outcome of the SCR remains part of the Approved Provider's confidential file and not available to the public.
 The records related to violations and the outcome of a For Cause SCR are part of the Approved Provider's file and can be made available to members of the public upon request.